 Edwin L. “Ned” Thomas is the William and Stephanie Sick Dean of the George R. Brown School of Engineering.
+He is a member of the National Academy of Engineering and the American Academy of Arts and Sciences.
 He holds joint appointments in the Departments of Materials Science and NanoEngineering and Chemical and Biomolecular Engineering and collaborates with scientists and engineers in the Richard E. Smalley Institute for Nanoscale Science and Technology at Rice.

 Thomas is a materials scientist and mechanical engineer and is passionate about promoting engineering leadership and student design competitions.
 His research is currently focused on using 2D and 3D lithography, direct-write and self-assembly techniques for creating metamaterials with unprecedented mechanical and thermal properties.

 Thomas is the former head of the Department of Materials Science and Engineering at the Massachusetts Institute of Technology, a position he held from 2006 until his appointment at Rice in July 2011.
 He was named Morris Cohen Professor of Materials Science and Engineering in 1989 and is the founder and former director of the MIT Institute for Soldier Nanotechnology (2002-2006).